Toyota Tundra: International markets

+The Tundra, imported from the United States, is scheduled to be officially introduced in Japan during 2026.

 Hallmarks

 NASCAR

 In 2004, the Tundra joined the NASCAR Craftsman Truck Series and got its first win at Michigan International Speedway on July 31 that year.
 In 2006, the Tundra got Toyota's first manufacturer championship winning 12 of the 25 races.
 The model also got the driver and owner championship with Todd Bodine and Germain Racing.
 The truck won every year from 2006 to 2018.